hisovereign/Fade-Monitors/README.md

 1. Close the terminal you ran the script in or

-2. Open a terminal, copy/paste then hit enter
+2. Open a new terminal, copy/paste then hit enter

 		pkill -f fade-monitors-auto-2d-stable.sh